realiotech/realio-network-docs/docs/04-testnet/03-join-public/04-state-sync.md

        # curl -s http://seed-1.test.realio.network:26657/commit?height=100000 | jq "{height: .result.signed_header.header.height, hash: .result.signed_header.commit.block_id.hash}"
        ```

-    1. Now that you have a trusted height and block hash, use those values as the `trust_height` and `trust_hash` values.
+    - Now that you have a trusted height and block hash, use those values as the `trust_height` and `trust_hash` values.
 Also,
-       make sure they're the right values for the RealioNetwork version you're starting to synchronize:
+       make sure they're the right values for the Realio Network version you're starting to synchronize:

        | **State sync height range** | **RealioNetwork version** |
              |:--------------------------|:---------------------------|